 The Golden Eagles record back-to-back shutouts for first time since 2007.

-Chad Caillet is in his sixth year as an assistant coach for the Southern Miss baseball program.
-Caillet's duties include working with the Golden Eagle offense, as well as the infielders on defense, and as the team's recruiting coordinator.
+Chad Caillet enters his seventh year as an assistant coach for the Southern Miss baseball program.
+Caillet's duties include serving as the team's recruiting coordinator and working with the Golden Eagle offense and infield defense.

-Heading into the 2012 campaign, the Golden Eagles' recruiting coordinator landed the No. 3 class by Baseball America and No. 13 by Collegiate Baseball, marking the highest class he has assembled in his time with the program.
+Caillet landed the No. 3 2012 recruiting class by Baseball America and No. 13 by Collegiate Baseball, marking the highest class he has assembled in his time with the program.

-In his first five seasons as an assistant coach he has helped lead Southern Miss to NCAA Regionals four times, a NCAA Super Regional, and the 2009 College World Series.
+In his first six seasons as an assistant coach he has helped lead Southern Miss to four NCAA Regionals, one NCAA Super Regional and the 2009 College World Series.

-In all, Caillet has coached five different infielders earn seven Conference USA honors, including four first-team selections and three second team picks.
-His only double honorees included B.A.
-Vollmuth, who earned first team honors in both 2010 and 2011, while current Minnesota Twins farmhand Brian Dozier collected second-team honors in both 2008 and 2009.
+In all, Caillet has coached five different infielder to seven Conference USA honors, including four first-team selections and three second-team picks.
+His double-honorees included B.A.
+Vollmuth, who earned first team honors in both 2010 and 2011, and current Minnesota Twins farmhand Brian Dozier, collected second-team honors in both 2008 and 2009.

-Caillet, who came to Southern Miss after spending a two-month stint at McNeese State, was an assistant coach at Southeastern Louisiana University for the 2006 and 2007 seasons.
+Caillet, who came to Southern Miss after spending a brief stint at McNeese State, was an assistant coach at Southeastern Louisiana University for the 2006 and 2007 seasons.
 His responsibilities there included the hitters and infielders, while also having the role of recruiting coordinator for the program.
-In that role, his 2006 and 2007 signing classes was recognized nationally.
+His 2006 and 2007 signing classes were recognized nationally.

 Prior to working at SLU, Caillet spent four years at Meridian Community College, including one season as the head coach.
 During his lone year at the helm of that program, Caillet led his team to a 44-14 record, including a perfect mark in home games.
 The squad won both the MACJC State and Central Division championships and advanced to regional play.
 That team also garnered a Top 10 national junior college ranking and Caillet earned MACJC Coach of the Year honors.

-His coaching stops also included a year at Mississippi College and Millsaps College, after getting his start with a year-long stint at Copiah-Lincoln Community College.
-His coaching resume also had him work two summers in the Cotton States League.
+His coaching stops also included a year at Mississippi College and Millsaps College, which came after Caillet got his start with a year-long stint at Copiah-Lincoln Community College.
+His coaching resume also includes two summers in the Cotton States League.
 His second summer was in the role of manager for the Meridian Marauders, which won its first league championship.

 As a player, he was an all-district infielder at Hahnville High in Louisiana and went on to play for Copiah-Lincoln, before finishing his career at Southern Miss as an infielder under coach Hill Denson.

 He earned both his Bachelor's degree (1998) and his Master's degree (2000) from Southern Miss.
-Caillet is married to the former Jessica Compretta of Bay St. Louis, Miss., and they have one daughter, Carsyn and a son, Coby.
+Caillet is married to the former Jessica Compretta of Bay St. Louis, Miss., and they have a daughter, Carsyn, and a son, Coby.